-I didn’t open the box to get rich, I opened it to help people with their lives and I love the fact that they all get something fom pushing themselves and achieving things they never thought possible.
+I didn’t open the box to get rich, I opened it to help people with their health and I love the fact that they all get something from pushing themselves and achieving things they never thought possible.

 The Elements of Fitness

 Our focus is to improve each of the following elements.

 - Cardiovascular/respiratory endurance: The ability of body systems to gather, process, and deliver oxygen.

 - Stamina: The ability of body systems to process, deliver, store, and utilize energy.

 - Strength: The ability of a muscular unit, or combination of muscular units, to apply force.

 - Flexibility: the ability to maximize the range of motion at a given joint